Basic Estate Planning

 As part of the practice of elder law, we also recognize that many elderly clients have grave concerns about the future of their children and grandchildren and desperately wish to protect their estate in order to leave it to their family when they pass on.
 Therefore, when asked, we counsel clients on asset protection techniques that are both legal and ethical aspects of long-term care planning and life care planning.

 Dealing with the incapacity of elders, especially those suffering from dementia, often requires us to seek protective legal proceedings, such as conservatorships, over vulnerable seniors whose personal and/or financial safety is at risk.
-We also often file for other court orders, such as community spouse single transaction property petitions and substituted judgment petitions to accomplish the elder’s goals when incapacity prevents the elder from doing so on their own.
+We also often file for other court orders in order to accomplish the elder’s goals when incapacity prevents them from meeting those goals on their own.

-Two extremely important documents that we make sure every elder, who has capacity, has as part of any planning that is done in our offices are a durable power of attorney for property management and personal affairs and an advance health care directive.
-These documents, when properly drafted, ensure that if the elder loses capacity, someone will have the legal authority to take care of their financial affairs as well as make both health and personal care decisions without the necessity of a costly and intrusive court proceeding.
+When we do any planning in our offices, we ensure that every elder who has capacity takes care of the documentation necessary for a durable power of attorney for property management and an advance health care directive.
+These two extremely important documents, when properly drafted, make sure that if the elder loses capacity, someone will have the legal authority to take care of their financial affairs, as well as make health and personal care decisions.
+These documents allow you to accomplish these things without the necessity of a costly and intrusive court proceeding.

-As members of the National Academy of Elder Law Attorneys (NAELA), the attorneys and staff at Carney Elder Law strive to provide our clients with the best quality elder-centered legal services available in our community while adhering to the highest standards of professionalism and ethical behavior in all of our cases.
+As members of the National Academy of Elder Law Attorneys (NAELA), the attorneys and staff at Carney Elder Law strive to provide our clients with the best quality elder-centered legal services available in Silicon Valley, while adhering to the highest standards of professionalism and ethical behavior in all of our cases.